Gale Academic OneFile provides millions of articles from over 17,000 scholarly journals and other authoritative sources.

 Online access to directories of associations, broadcast media, brands, business information, consultants, and publications.

-Gale Virtual Reference Library is a database of encyclopedias and specialized reference sources for multidisciplinary research.
+Gale Ebooks is a database of encyclopedias and specialized reference sources for multidisciplinary research.

 A source for news and periodical articles on a wide range of topics: business, current events, economics, environmental issues, hobbies, humanities, politics, science, sports, technology, and many general interest topics.